Future Stevenson High School Musicians: Why take Instrumental Music in Junior and Senior High School?

 Secondary school instrumental music opportunities begin in 7th grade at our three Junior High schools:

-Mr. Condne, Mrs. Hofer, and Mr. Johnson collaborate with me, Mr. Sekich, to encourage their students' success in junior high school and prepare them for instrumental music classes at Stevenson.
+Mr. Condne, Mrs. Hofer, and TBA collaborate with me, Mr. Sekich, to encourage their students' success in junior high school and prepare them for instrumental music classes at Stevenson.
 Junior high school band classes meet five days each week and are typically organized by grade so students have the opportunity to advance their skills with a familiar group of their peers.

 Finding your place in the Stevenson Instrumental Music Family: